AmirSedaghaati/pubchem-metabolite-descriptor-fetcher/README.md

 This repo aims to automatically fetch and do initial analysis on the properties of a library of compounds.
 The main script, fetch_pubchem_properties.py, performs a two-stage query to the PubChem PUG REST API (resolve compound names to CIDs and then find the properties of each CID), implementing rate limiting and retry-with-backoff to ensure that requests will not fail permanently due to intermittent issues, and that the query complies with PubChem's access limits.
 The R script, visualize_properties.R, then plots out the library with regards to Lipinski and TPSA thresholds.

-Note: an optional `expected_activity` column in your input CSV will be used to color-code points in the visualization plots — it isn't fetched from PubChem, so it's only present if your own library file includes it.
+Note: `data/mock_data/compound_library_mock.csv` is only a placeholder *input* list used to demonstrate the pipeline — the compound names are illustrative, but the properties returned when you run the script are real values fetched live from PubChem, not fabricated.

 ## Technical Stack